-I remember the time when I visited the Registry of Deeds in Binangonan a couple of weeks ago and on my way there, I noticed something that every real estate investor or anyone buying a property should watch out for as part of due diligence, BEFORE buying a property in any area – floodlines!
+I remember the time when I visited the Registry of Deeds in Binangonan, and I noticed something that every real estate investor or anyone buying a property should watch out for as part of due diligence, BEFORE buying a property in any area – flood-lines!

-These may look like ordinary pictures of floodlines.
-However, these were the same floodlines I saw in the same area in Pasig just after Ondoy.
+These may look like ordinary pictures of flood-lines, but these were the same flood-lines I saw in the same area in Pasig right after Ondoy.
 Yes, the floodlines caused by Typhoon Ondoy, are still very visible after 2 years (when I took the pictures above).

 - Concrete walls, fences, of VACANT LOTS.
 Those that have rough surfaces that would retain the dirt and mud after a flood has receded would be a good place to start.